-By end of second semester, choose an advisor who will supervise the M.A. paper
+By end of second semester, choose an advisor who will supervise the M.A. paper.

-Beginning of third semester, submit one-page (single-spaced) plan of study
+Beginning of third semester, submit one-page (single-spaced) plan of study to your advisor.

-End of third semester, all required courses should be completed
+End of third semester, all required courses should be completed.

-Beginning of third or fourth semester (depending on when graduation is anticipated), indicate intention to submit a final M.A. paper and take the oral exam (to be scheduled on one day each semester, TBA).
+Beginning of third or fourth semester (depending on when graduation is anticipated), indicate intention to submit a final M.A. paper and take the oral exam.